 The basics segment is comprised of our business units primarily focused on garment styles that are characterized by low fashion risk, and includes our Delta Catalog and FunTees businesses.
 Within the Delta Catalog business, we market, distribute and manufacture unembellished knit apparel under the brands of Delta Pro Weight®, Delta Magnum Weight®, Quail Hollow®, Healthknit® and FunTees®.
-These products are primarily sold to screen printing and advertising specialty companies.
+These products are primarily sold to screen printers and to advertising specialty companies.
+Additionally, they are sold to companies that design and distribute licensed and other graphic Tees to retail.
 We also manufacture private label products for major branded sportswear companies, retailers, corporate industry programs, and sports licensed apparel marketers.
 Typically these products are sold with value-added services such as hangtags, ticketing, hangers, and embellishment so that they are fully ready for retail.
 The majority of the private label products are sold through the FunTees business.